ga4gh/vrs/docs/source/appendices/future_plans.rst

 **Computational definition**

-A joining of two sequences is defined by two :ref:`Locations` and an indication of the join "pattern" (advice needed on conventional terminology, if any).
+A joining of two sequences is defined by two :ref:`Location` objects and an indication of the join "pattern" (advice needed on conventional terminology, if any).

 **Information model**